mikke89/RmlUiDoc/pages/rml/forms.md

 : For types of text and password, defines the maximum length (in characters) that the element will accept.

 `placeholder`{:.attr} = cdata (CN)
-: For types of text and password, defines placeholder text that is displayed when the element's value is empty.
-Can be styled using the `::placeholder`{:.cls} [pseudo-element](../rcss/selectors.html#pseudo-selectors).
+: For types of text and password, defines placeholder text displayed when the element's value is empty.
+Can be styled using the `:placeholder-shown`{:.cls} [pseudo-class](../rcss/selectors.html#pseudo-selectors).

 ##### Radio and Checkbox types